tlevine/dada.pink/configuring-web-servers/index.md

 1. Explanation of what you want to happen
 2. Your current configuration files
-3.
+3. What is happening now

-explain what you want to happen, provide your presen
+4. A request for a very tiny bit of help

-If you haven't configured a web server before, your configuration is probably pretty simple.
-Most of it can be expressed
+The hardest part is the explanation of what you want to happen.
+If you don't know how to do this, it will take you a while to write, and it still won't make sense to anyone.
+Let's talk about that!

 ## Come up with examples
-Come up with examples of what you want to happen when you open the website.
+If you are trying to configure something very complicated, your explanation won't make sense even if you do know what you're doing.
+Fortunately, you are probably setting up something quite typical, and you can probably explain what you want by anwering three simple questions.

-Answer the following questions for each example.
+You are going to come up with a few examples to explain how your site should work.
+Each example is a thing that happens when you type something into your web browser; for each example, you must answer these questions.

 1. What URL do I type into my browser?
 This should be the full URL, not just the domain name.
 2. Should I get redirected to a different URL?
 If yes, to what URL?
 3. If I shouldn't be redirected, what file or application should be served?
-   * If it's a file, there's a good chance that it will have an extension like "html", "php", "js", or "css".
+   * If it's a file, there's a good chance that it will have an extension like "html", "js", or "css".
    * Applications are really files too, so determine the directory or file that the application is in and mention what languages and libraries it uses.